solarsoft0/website/docs/docs/getting_started/cli.md

 ## Commands

 The command-line tool comes with built-in commands covering all main use-cases and additional commands via plugins.
 Most commands are "collapsed" under a section.
-For example, the `agents` sections contains the following commands:
+For example, the `agents` sections contain the following commands:

 - `agents:create`  creates a new agent resource
 - `agents:delete`  removes agent from a project